sk-zk/streetlevel/README.md

 11: Pitch/roll are only available for the new 3D imagery
 12: Camera altitude is available, however
 13: 3D imagery panos have both an equirectangular and a cubemap version; everything else is only available as cubemap
+14: Non-3D imagery appears to use a synthetic depthmap created from elevation data and building footprints